Your sales leads are like the Legos that help you build your business.

 Oh sure, you can call them 10 minutes after if you want.
 But you’ll decrease your chance of qualifying by 400%.

-The longer you wait, the colder that lead will get.
+The longer you wait on a sales lead, the colder that lead will get.

 This is one of the biggest benefits of lead distribution: speed.